-It is the policy of Abcor Home Health, Inc. to protect and maintain confidentiality of all client’s records.
+Abcor Home Health, Inc. has a policy to protect and maintain confidentiality of all client records.
+Abcor Home Health, Inc. maintains all information regarding client home care and services confidential.
 Records are secured and protected from loss and unauthorized use.
 Neither verbal nor written information will be disclosed without written consent of the client to others not directly involved in the client’s care except as allowed by law.
-This policy is to be adopted, implemented and enforced by Abcor’s employees at all times.
+These policies shall be adopted, implemented and enforced by Abcor Home Health, Inc.

 Confidentiality of Client Information:

 - Agency employees or contractors directly involved in the client’s home care, maintenance or review of the client’s service or billing record shall be instructed on the client’s right to privacy.
 Instructions will occur during orientation and annually.
 Employees will document receipt of the instructions on the “Confidentiality” form.

 - Client information will not be displayed in the common areas of the agency where public viewing could occur.

 - Visit notes and Timesheets will not be left out unattended prior to filing.

 - Client information filed in home folders or travel charts will be secured in a confidential manner.